Dustyroom/flat-kit-doc/index.md

 * _Normal Map Tree_.
 An example of normal maps application.

 * _Ocean Water_.
 This is a demo scene showcasing the _Water_ shader in a way the game would look like.
 A non-toon-shading application for _Stylized Surface_ is showed in this scene, too.
 You can choose various water looks in the Hierarchy tab by switching different Water objects on.
+**NOTE:** This scene will work in Universal RP only.

 * _Pool_ scene shows more various versions of the _Water_ shader.
 In the Hierarchy tab you can choose between different water objects.
 Each of these objects has its own _Water_ material.
+**NOTE:** This scene will work in Universal RP only.

 * _Water Vessels_ is an attempt to show a few basic and more non-obvious _Water_ shader parameters, all at once.
 Having these materials, you can use them as starting points in you own projects.
+**NOTE:** This scene will work in Universal RP only.

 # 7. Presets